tejuscs/ADBD-Labs/adb-prov-cloud-vmc/adb-prov-cloud-vmc.md

-# Provisioning a Cloud Autonomous Exadata VM Cluster for Autonomous Database on Dedicated Infrastructure
+# Provisioning a Cloud Autonomous Exadata VM Cluster for Autonomous AI Database on Dedicated Infrastructure

 ## Introduction

 An Autonomous Exadata VM Cluster is a set of symmetrical VMs across all Compute nodes.
-Autonomous Container Database and Autonomous Databases run all the VMs across all nodes enabling high availability.
+Autonomous Container Database and Autonomous AI Databases run all the VMs across all nodes enabling high availability.
 It consumes all the resources of the underlying Exadata Infrastructure.

 **This lab provides steps to set up an Autonomous VM Cluster on your Exadata Infrastructure.**